 Getting botox is obviously a personal preference.
 I decided to get Botox to address my forehead wrinkles and the frown lines between my eyes.
 I’ve grown more self conscious about my forehead wrinkles over the past few years.
 And then I noticed a permanent crease forming.

 The thing I’ve heard about wrinkles is that they’re like folding a paper in half.
 And time is when you repeatedly fold the paper back and forth– the crease from the fold is a wrinkle.
 After so many folds, you won’t be able to smooth the crease out.
 Botox keeps the crease from forming.
 It’s more of a preventative treatment, not a restorative treatment.
 So it’s better to start it sooner rather than later.
 Honestly, I wish I would’ve started it in my mid to late twenties.

+Most health providers will say to start Botox in your mid to late twenties to early thirties.
 I got my first Botox treatment in November, 2018 when I was 33, almost 34.

 How Many Units?

 I typically get 8-10 units in my forehead and around 20 for my glabellar (frown) lines and bunny line (horizontal line on top of nose).